zainaalq/git-intro-harjoitus/git-basics.md

 - Git
   - Basic concepts
   - Usage & workflows
-- Remote repositories and hosting services: Github, Bitbucket, Gitlab
+- Remote repositories and hosting services
 - Links to Learning materials
 - [Exercises](exercises.md)

 ---

-## Why to use VCS

-_(Version Control System, revision control)_
+## Why to use VCS _(Version Control System, a.k.a. revision control)_

 - Compulsory tool for professional software development
-- Track and trace code changes
+- Complete history of changes -> Track and trace code changes
-- What is changed since last version and before?
+- What is changed since last version and before that?
-  - Why, comments
+  - Why?
   - When did that happen?
   - Who did that?
+- Parallel development of different features
+- Compare different versions
 - Share project code (and development history) —> Collaboration
-- Project backup?
+- Backup for project?
 - Example: [check revisions][wiki1] of an [Wikipedia article][wiki2]

 [wiki1]: https://en.wikipedia.org/w/index.php?title=Git_(software)&action=history